alex-sokolov2011/alex-sokolov2011/README.md

 ---
 ### WELCOME! 👋

 I am Alexander Sokolov.
 I'm 43 years old.
-Completed the Data Science 💻 SkillFactory course.
+In may finished the Data Science 💻 SkillFactory course.
 Now looking for a full-time train or job of DS in Moscow.
 I received my knowledge in algebra, mathematical statistics and probability theory at the Faculty of Mechanics and Mathematics of NSU 📚 (specialty in Computational Mathematics) and developed it while working as a high school mathematics teacher in Israel.
 I have successful experience in pedagogical processes for adolescents and adults.

 **Stack**:  Python(Base (Pandas, Numpy, tqdm, Math) - ML(SciKit-Learn, LightGBM, Catboost, shap, LAMA) - DL(TensorFlow - RL(GYM) - NLP(pymorphy2, NLTK, deepPavlov) - NV(albumentations)) - Visualisation(Matplotlib, Seaborn) - Parsing(Bs4) - GEO(Shapely) - PROD(streamlit) - DB(pySpark)  - Other (pulp, cvxpy, pickle, os, shutil, zipfile)), DB(DBeaver, Hadoop, Hive, sqoop, SQL, Bash), Linux, Git, heroku